Dionne Warwick: Renewed success with Arista (1979–1989)

 In 1983, Warwick released How Many Times Can We Say Goodbye, produced by Luther Vandross.
-The album's most successful single was the title track, "How Many Times Can We Say Goodbye", a Warwick/Vandross duet, which peaked at No. 27 on the Billboard Hot 100.
-It also became a top-10 hit on the Adult Contemporary and R&B charts.
-The album peaked at No. 57 on the Billboard albums chart.
-Of note was a reunion with the original Shirelles on Warwick's cover of "Will You (Still) Love Me Tomorrow?".
+The album's most successful single was the title track, "How Many Times Can We Say Goodbye", a Warwick/Vandross duet, which peaked at No. 27 on the 'Hot 100.
+It also became a top ten hit on the AC and R&B charts.
 The album Finder of Lost Loves followed in 1984 and reunited her with both Barry Manilow and Burt Bacharach, who was writing with his then current lyricist partner and wife, Carole Bayer Sager.
 In 1985, Warwick contributed her voice to the multi-Grammy Award winning charity song "We Are the World", along with vocalists like Michael Jackson, Diana Ross, and Ray Charles.
-The song spent four consecutive weeks at No. 1 on the Billboard Hot 100 chart.
-It was the year's biggest hit – certified four times platinum in the United States alone.
+The song spent four consecutive weeks at No. 1 on the Billboard Hot 100.
+It was the year's biggest hit, certified four times platinum in the United States alone.

 In 1985, Warwick and Bacharach once again collaborated on the song "That's What Friends Are For".
 This period was the first time they had worked together since the 1970s, when Warwick felt abandoned by Bacharach and Hal David dissolving their partnership.
 Warwick said of their reconciliation:

 We realized we were more than just friends.
 We were family.
 Time has a way of giving people the opportunity to grow and understand ...
 Working with Burt is not a bit different from how it used to be.
 He expects me to deliver and I can.
 He knows what I'm going to do before I do it, and the same with me.
 That's how intertwined we've been.